Sergeyir/DijetsAnalysis/README.md

 For setup_name pass a name of a .cmnd file located in input directory without an extension.
 There are 2 files already presented in the input directory:
 - setup1 - for calculation of cross sections with normal pythia8 setup.
-- setup2 - for calculation of cross sections without hadronization and without initial and final state radiation These files also contain important information for generation and contain parameters for energy, pdf set, pTHatMin, number of events to generate, $\Delta y_{max}$, and fastjet r parameter.
+- setup2 - for calculation of cross sections without hadronization and without initial and final state radiation These files also contain important information for generation and contain parameters for energy, pdf set, pTHatMin, number of events to generate, $\Delta y_{max}$, and fastjet R parameter.

 And you also can launch the analytic computation of the cross section by typing
 ```sh